 Parents / Students Handbook

-How is the placement being determined?
+How is a student’s class placement determined?

 Will there be a review at the beginning of the year?

 Yes.
 We always start our academic year with a thorough review.
 It does not only help in refreshing the students’ memories.
 It also helps the teacher see if there are any weak points that need reinforcement.

 Why are classes named by colors and not numbers?
 What does a given color mean?